-- Consistent with spirit of the Grant Provider’s grant making philosophies, as defined by its Board of Directors, and its corporate purpose – supporting those who are disadvantaged and most in need; (10%) and
+- Consistent with spirit of the Grant Provider’s grant-making philosophies, as defined by its Board of Directors, and corporate purpose; (20%)

 - Inspirational (10%).

-- Impact and sustainability of organization’s programs (20%)
+- Impact and sustainability of organization’s programs (20%); and

 In the event of a tie, the tied entrants will be re-judged based on the same criteria (stated above) and the entrant with the highest score will be deemed the recipient of the grant.
 The grant shall be used towards executing the Campaign project outlined in the entrant’s submission.
 The award of grants among the Categories and Tiers may not be equally allocated.